navikt/codelabs/k8s-nais-tutorial.md

 - Access to a NAIS cluster on Google Cloud Platform

 ## Setup
-Duration: 2:00
+Duration: 15:00

 ### Google Cloud SDK
 Set up the Google Cloud SDK tool:
 ```
 gcloud init
 ```

 When asked about whether to create a new project, say no.
 Make sure you answer yes when prompted to let the installer modify your profile to update your `PATH` in order to get gcloud binary directory added to your path.
 Remember to log in with your @nav adress.

-## Docker
-Duration: 2:00

-Docker is a technology that allows us to package an application with it's requirements and basic operating system into a container.
-Read more [here](https://www.docker.com/resources/what-container).
-As this tutorials primary focus is kubernetes (which orchestrates containers), we will not dive deeper into Docker, but rather use an already existing docker image called echoserver.
-Echoserver is a simple web app that responds with some metadata about it's host and a few key request headers.
-Echoserver image url: `gcr.io/google-containers/echoserver:1.10`

-## Kubernetes
-Duration: 4:00

-Now that we know which container image we want, the time has come to take a look at Kubernetes.
-By default Kubernetes provides a lot of handy features for managing containers.
-In this section, we will deploy our container on a Kubernetes cluster and take advantage of some of the handy features Kubernetes provides.

 ### Kubectl
 We need to install the Kubernetes command line tool `kubectl`.
 If you have installed it, skip this step.
 Install through the `gcloud` tool you installed in the first section:
 ```
 gcloud components install kubectl
 ```
 Verify gcloud kubectl is properly installed by issuing `kubectl version`.
 Output should be something like:
 ```
 $ kubectl version